jkingportfolio/CI_PP3_Taco_Trailer/README.md

 #### Delivery Type option

 The delivery type option is featured when a member or guest creates an order.
 There are two choices, one being delivery and another of collection.
-Collection will auto populate the address as The Taco Trailer where as delivery will ask a guest for their address and for a member they will be prompted to confirm the details saved in their profile is where they would like this order to be delivered.
+Collection will auto populate the address as The Taco Trailer.
+Delivery works two ways: Guests will be asked to enter their address, whereas members will be prompted to confirm that the details saved in their profile is where they would like this order to be delivered.
 If not, they will be prompted to enter the new delivery address.

 <details>
 <summary>Delivery type (member) image</summary>